FoundationDB/fdb-kubernetes-operator/docs/manual/operator_customization.md

        initContainers:
          # Install this library in a special location to force the operator to
          # use it as the primary library.
-         - name: foundationdb-kubernetes-init-7-1-primary
+         - name: foundationdb-kubernetes-init-7-3-primary
-           image: foundationdb/foundationdb-kubernetes-sidecar:7.1.5
+           image: foundationdb/fdb-kubernetes-monitor:7.3.59
            args:
              # Note that we are only copying a library, rather than copying any binaries.
+             - --copy-library
+             - "7.3"
-             - "--copy-library"
+             - --copy-primary-library
-             - "7.1"
+             - "7.3"
-             - "--output-dir"
+             - --output-dir
-             - "/var/output-files/primary" # Note that we use `primary` as the subdirectory rather than specifying the FoundationDB version like we did in the other examples.
+             - /var/output-files/primary # Note that we use `primary` as the subdirectory rather than specifying the FoundationDB version like we did in the other examples.
+             - --mode
-             - "--init-mode"
+             - init
            volumeMounts:
              - name: fdb-binaries
                mountPath: /var/output-files
          # Install binaries alone, to a different directory than the primary client library.
-         - name: foundationdb-kubernetes-init-7-1
+         - name: foundationdb-kubernetes-init-7-3
-           image: foundationdb/foundationdb-kubernetes-sidecar:7.1.5
+           image: foundationdb/fdb-kubernetes-monitor:7.3.59
            args:
+             - --copy-binary
-             - "--copy-binary"
+             - fdbcli
-             - "fdbcli"
+             - --copy-binary
-             - "--copy-binary"
+             - fdbbackup
-             - "fdbbackup"
+             - --copy-binary
-             - "--copy-binary"
+             - fdbrestore
-             - "fdbrestore"
+             - --output-dir
-             - "--output-dir"
+             - /var/output-files"
-             - "/var/output-files/7.1.5"
+             - --mode
-             - "--init-mode"
+             - init
            volumeMounts:
              - name: fdb-binaries
                mountPath: /var/output-files